 401(k) Plans

-401(k)s are available to companies of any size, and are highly tailorable.
-Employees may postpone their salary as contributions, and employers can make annual contributions.
+401(k)s are available to firms of any size, and are highly flexible.
+Employees may allocate their salary as contributions, and employers can make contributions every year.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 - Traditional 401(k)s